Have You Heard About the New Refrigerant Laws?

 Why is R22 being phased out?

-Luckily, there are quite a few R-22 replacement refrigerants on the market that can help you get by until you are ready to replace your air conditioning system.
-You might want to check into this… It could be a good option for you!
+The EPA has found that HCFCs are depleting Earth’s ozone layer and has been systematically phasing out these refrigerants with these new refrigerant laws for quite some time.
+However, there are quite a few R-22 replacement refrigerants on the market that can help you get by until you’re ready to replace your air conditioning system.
+You might want to check into this, as it could be a good option for you.

-Well, that’s actually an easy answer!
-Most people simply haven’t noticed the rising prices until now!
-You see, the EPA started a 10 year phase out plan in 2010!
-Every year, manufacturers of HCFC refrigerants like DuPont, for instance, have been forced to scale back production more and more!
-It may not have been quite so noticeable until recent years, when the price hike really started to sky rocket due to high demand and low supply!
+Most people simply haven’t noticed the rising prices until now.
+The EPA started a 10-year phase-out plan in 2010.
+Every year, manufacturers of HCFC refrigerants like DuPont, for instance, have been required to scale back production more and more.
+It may not have been as noticeable until recent years, when the price hike really started to skyrocket due to high demand and low supply.

-But don’t worry, if your not in a position to purchase a brand new HVAC system… There is another option!
+If you’re not in a position to purchase a new HVAC system… there’s another option.

 Yes.
-While R-22 refrigerant is no longer in production, an extremely limited supply of recycled R22 is still on the market.
-However, prices are extremely high!
-If you plan on hanging on to your leaking R22 system, a better option would be retrofitting your system to a R22 replacement refrigerant.
-Though it may cost a little bit more up front to do, you will save a ton of money on Refrigerant in the future!
+While R-22 refrigerant is no longer in production, an extremely limited supply of recycled R-22 is still on the market.
+However, prices are extremely high.
+If you plan on keeping your R-22 system, a better option would be retrofitting your system to an R-22 replacement refrigerant.
+It may cost a little bit more upfront, but you’ll save a ton of money on refrigerant in the future.

 Some supply shops still offer an extremely limited supply of recycled R-22 refrigerant to contractors.
-Though, it is important to note that only contractors or technicians with a valid 608 certification can purchase R-22 refrigerant.
+Though, it’s important to note that only contractors or technicians with a valid 608 certification can purchase R-22 refrigerant.